Fantasy on Themes from Mozart's Figaro and Don Giovanni: Performances

 Bar 397 onwards is a notable passage in the fantasy, where Liszt incorporates two previously heard themes at once.

 The Fantasy on Themes from Mozart's Figaro and Don Giovanni is very rarely performed in either version, mostly due to its duration (much longer than that of his other showpieces like the Mephisto Waltzes) and the dexterity and technique required for a successful performance.

 Nevertheless, the Figaro Fantasy, as prepared by Busoni, was performed extensively by himself, his student Egon Petri, and later championed by the youthful Vladimir Horowitz and Grigory Ginsburg.
 The Russian pianist Emil Gilels made a famous recording of Busoni's version in 1935.
-However, it has fallen out of the standard pianist repertoire.
+However, it has since fallen out of the standard pianist repertoire.
 Stephen Hough and Jean-Yves Thibaudet still perform this work occasionally and have both recorded it.

 Howard performing his own completion of the fantasy in a 2017 recital.

 Leslie Howard recorded his own version in 1993 as a part of his complete piano music recordings of Liszt, and later occasionally included it in his recitals.
 Mariam Batsashvili, the first prize winner of the 10th International Franz Liszt Piano Competition and the Chinese pianist Chiyan Wong have also made their recordings of Howard's reconstruction.